PrisonTeam/Prison/docs/knownissues_v3.3.x.md

   - For wider bars, the title could be left justified, and the percentage right justified

-DONE: - Block constraint error when there are no blocks spawned when applying min to add more...
-  - if rangeHigh and rangeLow are zero, or the same, then need to set the high and low values.
-  - May need to even set them when there are only a few?
-  - maybe rangeHigh and rangeLow should be the actual limits, and not the high and low range of where those blocks actually spawned?
-Right now it's actual spawned blocks, but if either, or both are 5000 blocks from the true limit, then the range of actual adjustments is artificially limited and narrowed.
-  - Maybe add 2 new fields: rangeHighLimit and rangeLowLimit that is the actual boundaries?
-These could be used to help normal spawning?

-* DONE: On prison support submit mines, include /mines info a all?

-* The command /mines delete does not appear to be working
- - Cannot reproduce

-* DONE: To all headers that are displayed in prison commands, show the prison's version to the far right.

 * Eliminate the following message from logging an error, but just keep a note in the code:
  - Cannot initialize NMS components - ClassNotFoundException - NMS is not functional - net.minecraft.server.v1_17_R1.EntityPlayer